frankkulak/portfolio-web-data/README.md

 This repo contains all of the data that populates [my portfolio website](https://frankkulak.com).

-The website fetches data directly from the `build/` folder on the `prod` branch of this repo.
+The website fetches data directly from `prod` branch of this repo.